 Effective Issue Tracking Using Gantt Chart

-Now setting up the actual status using traffic lights!
+Now, set up the actual status using traffic lights!

 This is how we would summarize the operation of a project.

-Modelling a Software Development Project
+Modeling a Software Development Project

 Ticket status tracking

 A ticket is a warning sign (not always necessarily a mistake!) indicating we must reconsider a particular activity or procedure.
 For example, imagine a software development studio where everyday activities are conducted.